 - Bullying intervention procedures need to be based upon collaborative restorative practices instead of adversarial, combative processes.

 - All students need to develop their social and emotional resilience by developing their social survival skills.
 Then they can create true friendships, a supportive network and block bullying.

-Targets need to learn successful social survival and communication skills to learn how to block bullies with respect, and become nice, caring, friendly kids who can find true friends and belong to a supportive group.
+- Targets need to learn successful social survival and communication skills to learn how to block bullies with respect, and become nice, caring, friendly kids who can find true friends and belong to a supportive group.

-The bully needs to learn more effective ways of relating, listening to feedback and showing empathy.
+- The bully needs to learn more effective ways of relating, listening to feedback and showing empathy.
 They need to become more accountable for their behaviours.

 Some difficulties in reducing school bullying:

-Many school deny bullying and refuse to confront it.
+- Many schools deny bullying and refuse to confront it.

 - Some schools appear to care, have a basic policy but don’t implement their programs or intervene effectively when students report bullying.

 - Many teachers are handicapped by a lack of support from their school.